The Joy of

 Supplies adjusted as well.
 The increased prices of the 1970's unleashed a frenzy of successful new exploration and drilling.
 New oil fields came on line all over the world in places such as Mexico, Russia and the North Sea.
 Fields that were not profitable to develop when oil was $4 per barrel proved to be veritable bonanzas at $35 per barrel.
 The combination of conservation and new supplies gradually drove prices down until, in inflation-adjusted terms, they returned to 1972 levels.5

 Regrettably it did not last.
 Prices began to inch up again after the turn of the century and recently have climbed well above historic levels.
 Why?
 What happened?
-Is it still demand and supply?
+Was it still demand and supply?

 Do you see it?
 Increased demand from U.S. motorists, from other countries, and from speculators worried about even higher prices in the future, coupled with supply cuts in Iraq and Nigeria caused oil prices to increase.
 However, by late 2008 problems in U.S. mortgage lending set off a crisis in global financial markets that led to a global economic slowdown.
 The slowdown, in turn, caused a drop in demand for oil and began pushing the price of oil back down.
 [Can you picture how a shift in the demand curve can do this?]
 Once prices began to fall, speculators who had purchased large volumes of oil expecting to be able to resell at a higher future prices, began to lose money rapidly.
 To cut their losses they dumped their supplies on the market hoping to unload them quickly before prices fell further.
 Of course, this increased market supply and drove down prices even more rapidly.
 Oil prices that peaked above $140 per barrel in July 2008 had fallen to a mere $40 by December.
 Waiting worked.

-Some argue that the government should step in and mandate lower prices.
+Some argue that the government should step in and mandate permanently lower prices.
 Such schemes pander to populist preconceptions, but make little economic sense.
 Are you ready for one last graph?
 Suppose the government decides to lower gasoline prices by decree and forbids firms from charging any price higher than P1 in the graph below.
 In economic jargon, P1 becomes a ceiling price.
 Consumers immediately react to the lower price by increasing their quantity demanded from Q0 to Q2.
 However firms react in the opposite way.
 Stuck with a lower price they reduce their quantity supplied from Q0 to Q1 and a shortage results.
 The quantity demanded (Q2) now exceeds the quantity supplied (Q1).

 Some consumers do get gasoline for a lower price, but others get no gasoline at all.
 Since output has been cut from Q0 to Q1 there is less gasoline to go around.
 It simply is not profitable to produce as much at the lower price.
 Who gets the gasoline and who does not?
 In a free market consumers would compete for the scarce gasoline by offering higher prices; those willing to pay the most would get the gasoline.
 However, with a price ceiling in effect, paying higher prices is illegal.
 Firms and consumers must find a different way to decide who gets the gas and who does not.